 In addition to the above requirements, service providers are required to undergo annual penetration testing.

 On a quarterly basis, merchants must perform internal and external network scans using an approved scan vendor (ASV).
-The complete list of ASVs can be found on the PCI Security Standards Council website.
+The complete list of ASVs can be found on the PCI Security Standards Council website or you can see our curated list of the top ASV providers at this link.
 These vendors experienced with PCI offer external vulnerability scanning solutions that adhere to PCI DSS requirements, and they are tested and approved by PCI Security Standards Council before they’re added to the list.

 The Cost to Become PCI Level 1 Compliant